7 Best Stock Market Simulators

 One of the great things about the platform is that you can use MarketWatch’s extensive educational library to learn about the market as you make your investment choices.

-MarketWatch VSE also has a community where you can discuss investments and see how others are investing.
+MarketWatch VSE also has a community where you can discuss investments and see how others invest.

 Pros